IvoMerchiers/dmn_idp_converter/README.md

 ## Supported output
 The package converts the DMN table into IDP3 code.
 Multiple transformations are possible, with distinct goals.

-* **Direct translation:** Focusses on speed and human-readability.
+* **Direct translation:** Focuses on speed and human-readability.
 Only supports 'Unique' hit policy
   * Inductive formalism: Most performant version, using FO(.) definitions
   * Implicative formalism: More natural, using implications

 * **Meta model:** Slower and harder to read, but higher expressiveness allows additional inferences
   * Core meta model: Model that encodes the full DMN tables for multiple hit polices
-  * Table verification: Can find inconsistencies in single table.
+  * Table verification: Can find inconsistencies in a single table.
   * Rule Learning: Can combine given rules and data to find a consistent DMN table.

 Information on how to run IDP code can be found on [the official site](https://dtai.cs.kuleuven.be/software/idp).

+## Contribution
+Users are encouraged to help with supporting other data types, bugfixing and adding new features.

 ## Author
 * **Ivo Merchiers** - *Development* - [IvoMerchiers](https://github.com/IvoMerchiers)